Resources

 4. Does your team trust your organisation & do they feel trusted?

-There’s alot of research to suggest organisational trust (or lack of) influences burnout.
+There’s a lot of research to suggest organisational trust (or lack of) influences burnout.
 For example, a rigorous study of nearly 3000 participants across 18 sectors found that trust is a key factor both influencing burnout and turnover.
-In fact, lack of trust the the number one reason to why employees decide to quit, our latest report Fighting Turnover states.
+In fact, lack of trust the the number one reason to why employees decide to quit, our report Fighting Turnover states.

 In the study, both an employee’s trust in their organisation and their perception of the organisation’s trust in them correlated to burnout.